Skip to main content

 Low accuracy (4 of 18 factors)

-Sarah Lawrence College has one supplemental essay, with three prompts to choose from.
-Roughly, these prompts address identity, creativity, and diversity.
-This post will provide guidance on which prompt to choose, as well as a breakdown of how to write an effective response to each one.
+Sarah Lawrence College has one supplemental essay, with four prompts to choose from.
+Roughly, these prompts address identity, creativity, diversity, and differing perspectives.
+This post will provide guidance on which prompt to choose and a breakdown of how to write an effective response to each one.

 Although this essay is technically optional, Sarah Lawrence receives thousands of applications each year, so you should take advantage of every opportunity possible to distinguish yourself from the other applicants.
 These prompts give you a chance to do exactly that.

-Read these Sarah Lawrence essay examples to inspire your writing.
+Read these Sarah Lawrence essay examples written by real students to inspire your own writing!

 Sarah Lawrence College Supplemental Essay Prompts